 The Benefits of Using Duplex Stainless Steels

-The use of nitrogen as a replacement for expensive nickel gives several advantages, including enhanced tensile properties and greater resistance to pitting and crevice corrosion, and they are twice the strength of austenitic stainless steels.
-Their lighter weight also makes duplex stainless steels cheaper to transport and assemble.
+The use of nitrogen as a replacement for expensive nickel comes with several advantages, including enhanced tensile properties and greater resistance to pitting and crevice corrosion, and they are twice the strength of austenitic stainless steels.
+Their lighter weight also makes them cheaper to transport and assemble.

 NeoNickel have over 30 years experience, supplying metal alloy solutions to a range of complex and challenging industries around the world.
-During this time the use of duplex stainless steel has grown and is a popular choice for a number of reasons including its price stability and higher strength.
+During this time, the use of duplex stainless steel has grown and it is now a popular choice for a number of reasons, including its price stability and higher strength.

-Duplex Stainless Steel is used in many diverse applications including hot water and brewing tanks and is also frequently found in swimming pool structures where it is used in water temperature applications and disinfection systems.
+Duplex Stainless Steel is used in many diverse applications including hot water and brewing tanks, and it is also frequently found in swimming pool structures where it is used in water temperature applications and disinfection systems.

-The most widely used stainless steel is Duplex 2205 and is often referred to as the workhorse grade.
-It provides superior protection against corrosion than most grades of stainless steel in the majority of environments.
+The most widely used stainless steel is Duplex 2205, which is often referred to as the workhorse grade.
+It provides superior protection against corrosion compared to most grades of stainless steel in the majority of environments.

 Who uses duplex stainless steels?